-The fall 2020 academic semester will offer a mix of in-person and online instruction.
-Fall classes will be held face-to-face, online, and as a hybrid or blended mixture of both in person and online.
-Check AccessPlus begining August 3rd for information about classes.
+The spring 2021 academic semester will offer a mix of in-person and online instruction.
+Spring classes will be held face-to-face, online, and as a hybrid or blended mixture of both in person and online.
+Check AccessPlus for information about classes.
 To help you be as successful as possible for in-person, online, or hybrid instruction check out these strategies for academic success.

 1.)
 Create a dedicated space.